ceford/cefjdemos-data-jdm-help-en/articles/tags/tags-options.md

 ### Tagged Items Tab

-- **Default Tagged Items Layout** Choose a default layout to for tagged items.
-This layout will be used when a user clicks on a tag that doesn't have a menu item defined.
+- **Default Tagged Items Layout** Choose a default layout for tagged items.
+This layout will be used when a user selects a tag that doesn't have a menu item defined.
-- **Enable Versions** (Yes/No).
-Whether or not to save version history for this component.
-If No, version history will not be saved for component items or for this component's categories.
+- **Enable Versions** Whether or not to save version history for this component.
 - **Maximum Versions** The maximum number of versions to store for an item.
 If an item is saved and the maximum number of versions has been reached, the oldest version will be deleted automatically.
 If set to 0, then versions will never be deleted automatically.
-Also, specific versions may be flagged as "Keep Forever" and will not be deleted automatically.
+Also, specific versions may be flagged as *Keep Forever* and will not be deleted automatically.
 Note that versions may be deleted manually using the Delete button in the Version History screen.
 - **Show Tag Name** For a layout with one tag, show the tag name.
 - **Tag Image** For a layout with one tag, show the image for the tag.
 - **Tag Description** Show or hide a description for the tag (only used when a single tag is selected).
 - **Image** Show the tag image (full image).
-- **Order** Order items will be displayed in.
+- **Order** Order the items will be displayed in.
 - **Direction** Sort order.
 Descending is highest to lowest.
 Ascending is lowest to highest.
 - **Table Headings** Show or hide the headings in list layouts.